Strap-toothed whale: Threats

 Strap-toothed beaked whales have not been commercially hunted; however, they are at risk from entanglement and disturbance from anthropogenic noise.
 Intense noise, particularly that from sonar, has been shown to cause panic, rapid ascent and subsequent death due to decompression sickness in a number of beaked whale species.

 As the species has a largely circumpolar distribution, it is likely to be at risk from the impacts of anthropogenic climate change.
+Although the cause is unknown beaked whales being washed ashore or stuck in shallow waters are found to have developed gas pockets in the body causing tissue injury.
+Strandings have been reported in New Zealand on the sum Antarctic islands, Australia, and South Africa, most frequently in months of December to March.
+Strapped tooth whales are not victims of commercial or cetacean whaling, however internalizing microplastics and larger plastic debris is the largest human made threat to beaked whales.
 The International Union for the Conservation of Nature (IUCN) lists habitat alteration and habitat shift as possible threats related to climate change.